sgmurphy/wordpress-plugins/wp-google-map-plugin/readme.txt

 = Lite Version (Free) =
-> ➡️  It's fully GDPR-compliant, ensuring secure and privacy-conscious Google Maps integration.
-> ➡️  Create multiple google maps with different marker icons, marker categories and locations assigned to them.
-> ➡️  Add unlimited locations with various information.
-> ➡️  Assign multiple locations to a single google maps.
-> ➡️  Display a info window message to any location.
-> ➡️  Maps Marker Infowindow Open On: Mouse Click or Mouse Hover.
-> ➡️  Display Google Maps on posts/pages using shortcode.
-> ➡️  Centering the map according to assigned locations.
-> ➡️  Decide center latitude and longitude for each map separtely.
-> ➡️  Easy way to assign category to any location.
-> ➡️  Select your marker icon for markers.
-> ➡️  Enable marker cluster functionality for markers.
-> ➡️  Easily edit or delete google map functionality.
-> ➡️  Assign your own markers to categories or choose colorful markers from +500 readymade markers provided by the [Maps Icons Collection](https://mapicons.mapsmarker.com).
-> ➡️  Select among 4 map type : Roadmap,Satellite,Hybrid,Terrain
-> ➡️  Set your map height and width.
-> ➡️  Set Google maps zoom level.
-> ➡️  Google Maps can be Draggable
-> ➡️  Display traffic real time conditions and overlays using Layers.
-> ➡️  Add bicycle path information to your maps using the Bicycling Layer.
-> ➡️  Enable Google Map Transit layer
-> ➡️  Marker Animation on Click or Mouse hover the marker.
-> ➡️  45° imagery functionality
-> ➡️  Add circle in your Maps plugin
-> ➡️  Create a Google maps just in seconds.
-> ➡️  Street view supported
-> ➡️  widget supportive : Display Google Maps on sidebars using widget.
-> ➡️  Pov Heading and Pov Pitch for street view.
-> ➡️  Fully Responsive.Display your map perfectly on all devices.
-> ➡️  Create 100% responsive maps effortlessly.Tested on real devices.
-> ➡️  A Cross Browser Compatible plugin.
+* Create multiple google maps with different marker icons, marker categories and locations assigned to them.
+* Compatible with popular gdpr plugins - Complianz, GDPR Cookie Compliance, CookieYes, iubenda and Cookie Notice.
+* Create multiple google maps with different marker icons, marker categories and locations assigned to them.
+* Add unlimited locations with various information.
+* Assign multiple locations to a single google maps.
+* Display a info window message to any location.
+* Maps Marker Infowindow Open On: Mouse Click or Mouse Hover.
+* Display Google Maps on posts/pages using shortcode.
+* Centering the map according to assigned locations.
+* Decide center latitude and longitude for each map separtely.
+* Easy way to assign category to any location.
+* Select your marker icon for markers.
+* Enable marker cluster functionality for markers.
+* Easily edit or delete google map functionality.
+* Assign your own markers to categories or choose colorful markers from +500 readymade markers provided by the [Maps Icons Collection](https://mapicons.mapsmarker.com).
+* Select among 4 map type : Roadmap,Satellite,Hybrid,Terrain
+* Set your map height and width.
+* Set Google maps zoom level.
+* Google Maps can be Draggable
+* Display traffic real time conditions and overlays using Layers.
+* Add bicycle path information to your maps using the Bicycling Layer.
+* Enable Google Map Transit layer
+* Marker Animation on Click or Mouse hover the marker.
+* 45° imagery functionality
+* Add circle in your Maps plugin
+* Create a Google maps just in seconds.
+* Street view supported
+* widget supportive : Display Google Maps on sidebars using widget.
+* Pov Heading and Pov Pitch for street view.
+* Fully Responsive.Display your map perfectly on all devices.
+* Create 100% responsive maps effortlessly.Tested on real devices.
+* A Cross Browser Compatible plugin.
 Fully tested on IE8, IE9, IE10 and all major browsers
-> ➡️  Multi-lingual Supported.
+* Multi-lingual Supported.
-> ➡️  Multisite Enabled and ability to activate it network wide.
+* Multisite Enabled and ability to activate it network wide.
-> ➡️  Map Stylization : Customizable Google maps style from https://snazzymaps.com.
+* Map Stylization : Customizable Google maps style from https://snazzymaps.com.
-> ➡️  Search control on frontend map to search location easily.
+* Search control on frontend map to search location easily.
-> ➡️  Filter markers by category.
+* Filter markers by category.
-> ➡️  No content / data loss when migrating from free version to pro version.
+* No content / data loss when migrating from free version to pro version.

 <strong> <a href='https://www.wpmapspro.com?utm_source=wordpress&utm_medium=liteversion&utm_campaign=freemium&utm_id=freemium' target='_blank'> Additional Features Available In Pro</a> </strong>